LearnWeb3DAO/ICO/README.md

 - Now go to `http://localhost:3000`, your app should be running 🤘

 - Now let's install the Web3Modal library(https://github.com/Web3Modal/web3modal).
 Web3Modal is an easy-to-use library to help developers add support for multiple providers in their apps with a simple customizable configuration.
 By default Web3Modal Library supports injected providers like (Metamask, Dapper, Gnosis Safe, Frame, Web3 Browsers, etc).
-You can also easily configure the library to support Portis, Fortmatic, Squarelink, Torus, Authereum, D'CENT Wallet and Arkane.
+You can also easily configure the library to support Portis, Fortmatic, Squarelink, Torus, Authereum, D'CENT Wallet, and Arkane.
   Open up a terminal pointing to `my-app` directory and execute this command:

   ```bash